nsommer/sass-grids/README.md

 ## Yet another grid system?
 I needed a grid system for a website I was building so I took the opportunity to improve my Sass skills by writing it from scratch by myself. :-)

+Check out the [blog post](https://nilssommer.de/articles/2-building-a-grid-system-with-sass) I wrote about it.

 ## License
 MIT license rocks.